 Who is this support for?

-We are offering support to people who are self-isolating (and so cannot leave their home) because they are particularly vulnerable to coronavirus, and who do not have existing help from family, friends or neighbours.
+We are offering support to people who are self-isolating (and so cannot leave their home) and who do not have existing help from family, friends or neighbours.
 They might include:

 - people with a serious health condition (and are ‘extremely vulnerable’)